 You can check the “Wireless WiFI connections” section in your router’s settings to see how many devices are connected to your network.
 From here, remove the unwanted ones.
 If you think too many devices are automatically getting connected to your current network, change your WiFi credentials and keep them private from everyone.

-Else, create separate access as a “Guest network” for guests to avoid accessing the main network.
+Also, create a separate “Guest network” for guests to avoid them accessing the main network.

 3. Use a Wired/Ethernet Connection